 If you want wild beauty, a sprinkle of Spanish charm, and an actual volcano (or two) under your flip-flops — La Palma’s your island.

-• Known as La Isla Bonita (the pretty island)
+Known as La Isla Bonita (the pretty island) - Madonna was onto something.

-When is the best time to go on your holidays to La Palma?
+When is the best time to go on your La Palma holidays?

 Trying to figure out the best time to visit La Palma?
 Good news: this little Canary Island beauty delivers sunshine, warm temps and dreamy volcanic scenery pretty much all year round.
 But if you want the best conditions for beach days, stargazing and exploring those epic natural pools, here’s how each season stacks up.

-• Spring in La Palma (March to May) - Spring is one of the best times to visit La Palma if you want warm days, clear skies and quieter beaches.
+Spring (March to May) - Spring is one of the best times to visit La Palma if you want warm days, clear skies and quieter beaches.
 Temperatures hover in the low-to-mid 20s, the island is bursting with greenery and it’s perfect hiking weather.
 The sea is cooler, but the natural pools?
 Chef’s kiss.

-• Summer in La Palma (June to August) - hot, sunny, beach-perfect days incoming.
+Summer (June to August) - hot, sunny, beach-perfect days incoming.
 Summer brings the warmest La Palma weather with long days, calm seas and ideal conditions for snorkelling and swimming.
 It’s the most popular time to go to La Palma, so expect livelier resorts (and pack the good SPF).

-• Autumn in La Palma (September to November) - Autumn is a total gem.
+Autumn (September to November) - Autumn is a total gem.
 The sea stays warm well into October, temperatures are still balmy and the summer crowds melt away.
 It’s one of the best times for couples and hikers thanks to cooler evenings, golden-hour sunsets and great visibility for stargazing.

-• Winter in La Palma (December to February) - Winter is mild compared to mainland Europe, with daytime temps around 18–22°C. It’s not peak beach season, but it is ideal for walking, exploring volcanic landscapes and bagging a bargain.
+Winter (December to February) - Winter is mild compared to mainland Europe, with daytime temps around 18–22°C. It’s not peak beach season, but it is ideal for walking, exploring volcanic landscapes and bagging a bargain.
 Resorts are quieter, and you’ll still get plenty of sunshine between the odd shower.

 What are the best beaches to visit on your holidays to La Palma?